MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/remote-debugging/windows.md

 ---
-description: Get started with Remote Debugging Windows 10 devices
+description: Get started with Remote Debugging Windows 10 and later devices
-title: Get started with remote debugging Windows 10 Devices
+title: Get started with remote debugging Windows 10 and later Devices
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 04/23/2021
 ms.topic: article
 ms.prod: microsoft-edge
-keywords: microsoft edge, web development, f12 tools, devtools, remote, debugging, windows 10, windows, device portal
+keywords: microsoft edge, web development, f12 tools, devtools, remote, debugging, windows 10, Windows 10 and later, Windows 11, windows, device portal
 ---
-# Get started with remote debugging Windows 10 Devices
+# Get started with remote debugging Windows 10 and later Devices

-Remote debug live content on a Windows 10 device from your Windows or macOS computer.
+Remote debug live content on a Windows 10 and later device from your Windows or macOS computer.
 This tutorial teaches you the following tasks.

-*   Set up your Windows 10 device for remote debugging and connect to it from your development machine.
+*   Set up your Windows 10 and later device for remote debugging and connect to it from your development machine.
-*   Inspect and debug live content on your Windows 10 device from your development machine.
+*   Inspect and debug live content on your Windows 10 and later device from your development machine.
-*   Screencast content from your Windows 10 device onto a DevTools instance on your development machine.
+*   Screencast content from your Windows 10 and later device onto a DevTools instance on your development machine.

 ## Step 1: Set up the host (debuggee machine)

-The host or debuggee machine is the Windows 10 device that you want to debug.
+The host or debuggee machine is the Windows 10 and later device that you want to debug.
 It may be a remote device that is hard for you to physically access or it may not have keyboard and mouse peripherals, making it difficult to interact with the Microsoft Edge DevTools on that device.
 To set up the host \(debuggee\) machine, you need to complete the following actions.

 *   Install and configure [Microsoft Edge (Chromium)][MicrosoftEdgeMain]
 *   Install the [Remote Tools for Microsoft Edge (Beta)][MicrosoftStoreApps9p6cmfv44zlt] from the [Microsoft Store][MicrosoftStoreAppsWindows]